pankajparashar/canidev.tools/README.md

 2. It retains visible background colour of elements with no background colour applied.
 - [Firefox](https://canidev.tools/capture-node-screenshot/firefox)
  1. In the **Inspector** panel, right click on the node, and select "Screenshot Node".
+2. Firefox does not retain background transparency of the element in the screenshot.
 - [Edge](https://canidev.tools/capture-node-screenshot/edge)
  1. In the **Elements** panel, right click on the node and select "Capture node screenshot".
 2. It retains visible background colour of elements with no background colour applied.